 Popular Equinox options include all-wheel drive, leather seating, heated front seats, six-way power driver's seat, Pioneer premium AM/FM/6CD/MP3 audio system, steering wheel-mounted audio controls, power moonroof, 17-inch wheels, DVD navigation, remote start and an electrochromic rearview mirror.

 Sliding Rear Seat

 Slide it forward for more room in the cargo area.
 Then slide it back for more rear-seat legroom than even the biggest SUVs.

 A movable rear shelf allows for two levels of cargo or, for tailgate parties, two levels of chips, dips and dogs.

 Under the Hood

 Yes, the 3.4-liter pushrod engine is an old design, but it works well.
 The nearly vibration-free Equinox runs smoothly without protest and is jackrabbit quick when it comes to crossing crowded intersections.
-Passing at high speed is another matter as the engine seems to lose some of its kick past the 70-mile per hour mark.
+Passing at high speed is another matter as the engine seems to lose some of its kick past the 70 mile-per-hour mark.
 One of the nicest features of this engine is it won't bankrupt you at the gas pump.
 Buyers who can afford the Sport model get a smoother and more efficient 3.6-liter V6 featuring variable valve timing, dual overhead cams and a hydraulic power steering system for improved steering feedback.

 185 horsepower @ 5200 rpm